jkb23/Kancl/readme.md

 If you need to throw away the content of `sql_data` to force re-creation of the DB you can stop the container and execute:

 	docker container prune && docker volume rm sql_data && docker volume create --name=sql_data

+### Local development

+When you are developing you want to run the Java application from within your IDE.
+Running the app in the container would make it hard to re-run and debug.
+To be able to run the app locally, set the following environment variables which are read by the app:

+    ZOOM_VERIFICATION_TOKEN=foobar; MYSQL_USER=user; MYSQL_PASSWORD=password;MYSQL_DATABASE=kanclOnline

+And then start the DB in Docker:

+    cd run
+    docker-compose -f docker-compose.yml -f docker-compose-db-only.yml up --build

 # Examples of Zoom calling the web hook